w3c/wai-InvolveUsersAll/index.md

 and budget and cannot include many different users.
 Selecting the optimum number of users with the best suited characteristics can be difficult.
-There are resources on the web that provide guidance on selecting participants with disabilities; for example, [determining participant characteristics](http://www.uiaccess.com/accessucd/ut_plan.html#characteristics) and [finding participants with disabilities](http://www.uiaccess.com/accessucd/ut_plan.html#recruiting).
+There are resources on the web that provide guidance on selecting participants with disabilities.
+For example, [determining participant characteristics](http://www.uiaccess.com/accessucd/ut_plan.html#characteristics) and [finding participants with disabilities](http://www.uiaccess.com/accessucd/ut_plan.html#recruiting).